Lenovo IdeaPad Flex 5i

 Is the Lenovo IdeaPad Flex 5i good for students?

-Yes, the Flex 5i is an excellent choice for students.
-Multiple reviewers specifically recommend it for educational use due to its durable build, comfortable keyboard for long typing sessions, 360-degree hinge for note-taking in tablet mode, and strong value at the $499 price point.
-The Intel Core i3 processor handles multiple Chrome tabs, Google Docs, and video conferencing smoothly.
+Yes, the Flex 5i works well for students.
+The comfortable backlit keyboard suits long typing sessions, the 360-degree hinge helps with note-taking in tablet mode, and the AUE runs to June 2032 for years of updates.
+The Core i3-1115G4 handles multiple Chrome tabs, Google Docs, and video calls smoothly.

 Can I connect an external monitor to the Lenovo Flex 5i?